silverbulletmd/silverbullet/website/Document Editor.md

 - [PDF viewer](https://github.com/MrMugame/silverbullet-pdf/)

 # Internals
-Internally document editors work similarly to [[Markdown/Code Widgets]].
+Internally document editors work similarly to [[Markdown/Fenced Code Blocks]].
 First the editor is defined inside the plug manifest.
 The `editor` field is used to specify the file extensions this editor can handle.

 ```yaml
 name: txteditor